 Leaders who serve in manual work are often called deacons, from the Greek word diakoneo, which means to serve.
 Although all members and leaders are to serve, some are specifically appointed for service roles.
-At least one woman is called a deacon (Romans 16:1).
+A woman can be a deacon (Romans 16:1).
 Paul gave Timothy a list of traits needed in a deacon (1 Timothy 3:8-12), but he did not specify what they did.
 Consequently different denominations assign them different roles, ranging from custodial work to financial management.

 The important thing in leadership is not what people are called, how they are structured or how they are appointed.
 The important thing is the purpose of leadership: to help God’s people grow in maturity so that we become more like Christ (Ephesians 4:13).

 Purposes of the church